danwhitston/auction-api/README.md

 ![Diagram of models and relations](./images/Auction%20API%20data%20structure.svg)

+I chose to use references between items and auctions, rather than embedding one inside the other.
+There was no performance benefit to denormalising at this level of usage, and there was a stated requirement to create both auctions and items.
+However, I am embedding bids as an array inside each auction, as those aren't specified as a distinct requirement.

+I'm using the MongoDB internal ID as the public ID of documents, which makes it possible for the API to accept and serve direct document IDs without an an intervening translation layer.
+Ideally, we would use a separate public-facing ID for external consumption, but that's very much a future task.

+The models include Joi validation middleware and Mongoose schemas to define the field names, content types, and acceptable values.
+Values are automatically converted to a more correct form where appropriate, e.g. lowercasing of all email addresses to ensure uniqueness.
+The use of two validation stages provides defense in depth, and enables use of functionality that is not present in either stage by itself.
+The Joi validation functions use a middleware structure based on Stong and devChedar (2020).

+Some fields in Auction and Bid records are marked as immutable, in the api-app schemas and Joi validators.
+This is a safety measure to reduce the possibility of auctions or bids getting modified after-the-fact, which would invalidate auction results and damage trust.
+In a production setup, we would set up a custom MongoDB user with limited permissions on collections, to enforce these restrictions at an even deeper level.

 #### User

 Each registered user has their details stored in a single document defined by the User model, consisting of:

 - **username** - a mandatory, unique string between 3 and 256 letters long
-- **email** - a mandatory, unique string between 3 and 256 characters long, stored as lower case for ease of referening and to reduce risk of duplicate email addresses
+- **email** - a mandatory, unique string between 3 and 256 characters long, stored as lower case for ease of referencing and to reduce risk of duplicate email addresses.
+3 is the smallest possible email address length
 - **password** - a mandatory string between 8 and 1024 characters long.
-Created passwords are hashed with a salt prior to saving using a pre-save hook, so they cannot be easily decrypted if user data is compromised
+Created passwords are hashed with a salt prior to saving using a pre-save hook, so they cannot be easily decrypted if user data is compromised.
+8 digits is the minimum safe password length, and is still less than the 10 character minimum recommended by NCSC
 - **createdAt** - the date and time a document was created, i.e. when the user was registered

 Documents stored by the User model are stored in the MongoDB users collection.
 As with all collections, there's also a unique _id field that can be used to reference the user elsewhere in the database.

+The underlying code for the `users` route that handles requests to register and log in users is based on Sotiriadis (2022b).

 #### Item